 All Zoo Volunteers must sign a Waiver of Liability, submit a copy of a current TB clearance, and pay $20.00 for a volunteer T-shirt and name tag.
 All volunteers over 18 years of age must also submit a Background Check available at www.ecrim.ehawaii.gov.
 For one time use with a credit card, the cost for a non-certified version is $10.00.

 Contact the Zoo Society’s Volunteer Coordinator at email@example.com or the Honolulu Zoo’s Education Specialist at Kathryn.firstname.lastname@example.org to request a date for your service project.
 Projects range from grounds beautification (weeding, raking, planting), equipment cleaning, litter patrol and/or prepping animal enrichment items.
 Let us know if your group has a specialized set of skills and whether or not financial support is available for project supplies.
+Please also complete a Community Group Waiver of Liability for your group prior to volunteering.

 At this time the Honolulu Zoo does not offer a structured internship program.
 However, with a zoo staff recommendation, externships are possible on a case by case basis for Pre-Vet and Animal Science students.
 Please contact Zoo Administration at 971-7174 or the Honolulu Zoo’s Education Specialist at Kathryn.email@example.com for more information.